 2. Avoiding quota-based or compensatory rewards: However, using a quota system or compensating employees with rewards instead of meaningful recognition or promotions undermines the credibility of the rewards program.

-3. Recognize smaller, meaningful achievements: A better approach is to design rewards and recognition policies that appreciate everyday achievements and behaviors aligned with company values, even if they are not directly tied to significant performance metrics.
+3. Recognize smaller, meaningful achievements: A better approach is to design rewards and recognition policies that appreciate everyday achievements and behaviors aligned with company values, even if they do not directly align with significant performance metrics.

-In any organization, typically, the employees who are likely to receive maximum recognition or the highest recognition are possibly the highest-performing ones.
-It is not surprising that they are the ones who would get the highest salary increments and promotions!
+In any organization, typically, the employees who are likely to receive maximum recognition or the highest recognition are the highest-performing ones.
+It is not surprising that they are the ones who receive the highest salary increments and promotions.

-Hence, we need to answer the question of whether the winner-takes-all phenomenon is fair or not.
+Hence, we need to determine whether the winner-takes-all phenomenon is fair or not.

 It seems logical that the highest-performing employees would get the maximum recognition and rewards.